gabiudrescu/website/content/post/8-monofony/index.md

  - EasyAdminBundle
  - SonataAdminBundle

-Compared to Monofony, EasyAdminBundle has a better documentation and it has an easier implementation, at first.
+Compared to Monofony, EasyAdminBundle has a far better documentation and it allows you to start with an easy implementation has an easier implementation, at first.
 But things start to become a little bit tricky when you want to do more advanced stuff such as filters or customisations.
 You either end up rewritting a lot of the EasyAdmin elements (controllers, forms etc.) that you start wondering if it wouldn't have been a better idea to implement it from scratch rather that tie yourself to a 3rd party bundle for good.

 Compared to Monofony, SonataAdminBundle feels old and outdated, but that's just me, but that mostly because I knew Sonata long time before I ever heard of Sylius and before Monofony was invented.
 Both lack the documentation EasyAdmin provides, but their flexibility and extensibility make up to that.
 If you manage to grasp everything and you are not afraid to push your google skills to the limit.